mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 You could write the logic to get the posts data for each page in their respective `+page.ts` or `+page.server.ts` file but you would end up duplicating the logic.

-I'm going to create a `routes/api/posts/+server.ts` endpoint instead where I'm going to write the logic once and use it anywhere inside the app.
+I'm going to create a `routes/api/posts/+server.ts` endpoint instead where I'm going to write the logic once I can use anywhere in the app.

 ```ts:src/routes/api/posts/+server.ts showLineNumbers
 import { json } from '@sveltejs/kit'